mirzafahad/mirzafahad.github.io/_posts/2013-02-20-wifi-rouge-access-point-part1.md

 *Alice, believing this public key to be Bob's, encrypts her message with Mallory's key and sends the enciphered message back to Bob.
 Mallory again intercepts, deciphers the message using her private key, possibly alters it if she wants, and re-enciphers it using the public key she intercepted from Bob when he originally tried to send it to Alice.
 When Bob receives the newly enciphered message, he believes it came from Alice.*

 # What our MITM system will look like?
 We will create a WiFi access point for general users to connect to.
-We will pretend that we are a legit WiFi Access Point (e.g. *StarbucksGuest*, *AT&T_Free*, *Walmartwifi_2.4*) so that they will connect to the access point to use internet.
-We will provide them the internet access but all the request-and-response packets will go through our looking glass.
+We will pretend that we are a legit WiFi Access Point (e.g. *StarbucksGuest*, *AT&T_Free*, *Walmartwifi_2.4*) so that they will connect to the access point to use free internet.
+We will surely provide them the internet access but all their communication will go through our looking glass.

 {: .box-error}
 **Note:** Which is why you should never connect to a free WiFi access point and then start login into all your financial accounts.
+It is unlikely that any of the financial institute passes your credentials in plain text, but why take risks at all.

 # What will we need?